Net neutrality in the United States: United States Telecom Ass'n v. FCC (2016)

-Rollback to Title I information services under the Trump administration (2017–2020)
+Rollback to Title I information services under the first Trump administration (2017–2020)

 Restoring Internet Freedom proposed rules

 Donald Trump had been positioning himself for running for presidency as the FCC considered net neutrality and categorizing ISPs as Title II common carriers.
 He said in 2014, "Obama’s attack on the internet is another top down power grab.
 Net neutrality is the Fairness Doctrine.
 Will target conservative media."

 Shortly after his inauguration in January 2017, President Trump appointed Ajit Pai as the new chairman of the FCC.
 Pai had previously been nominated to fill one of the required Republican seats on the commission by President Obama under the recommendation of Senate Minority Leader Mitch McConnell.
 Pai, who objected to the 2015 Open Internet Order, quickly began to roll back some of the policies that had been implemented by the FCC during the Obama administration, and halted an investigation into the use of zero-rating by U.S. wireless providers.
 After his appointment, Pai stated that he planned to "modernize" FCC policies to "match the reality of the modern marketplace", but was unsure over whether the FCC would continue to enforce the net neutrality rules or Title II classification of broadband services established in the 2015 Open Internet Order.
-Pai stated his opposition to the current net neutrality rules as they were "regulating against hypothetical harms", rather than trying to correct actual anti-competitive behavior, and that there was no need for such wide-spread government intervention when there were only a few companies that may be harming consumers or innovators.
+Pai stated his opposition to the current net neutrality rules as they were "regulating against hypothetical harms", rather than trying to correct actual anti-competitive behavior, and that there was no need for such widespread government intervention when there were only a few companies that may be harming consumers or innovators.
 Pai argued that net neutrality rules also would "prohibit a number of pro-competitive business arrangements" and "would reduce investments" into extending the Internet infrastructure.
 By April 2017, Pai had indicated that the FCC would likely propose to roll back the 2015 Open Internet Order, reverting the classification of ISPs as Title II common carriers, and instead have ISPs to "voluntarily" commit to net neutrality principles, with violations to be covered by the Federal Trade Commission rather than the FCC.
 On April 29, 2017, a clearer understanding of the latest net neutrality compromise proposal was described.